 Other water problems like leaking pipes may also trap moisture inside your walls.
-Even in these cases where leaks are visible, moisture can get inside walls, providing mold a place to grow.
+Even when leaks are visible, moisture can get inside walls, providing mold a place to grow.
 Be aware of signs that drywalls are moist such as:

-Moreover, if the walls are bowed, bulging or warped, they most likely contain moisture.
-Another clue is if the surface of walls feels wet or damp.
+Moreover, if the walls are bowed, bulging, or warped, they most likely contain moisture.
+Another clue is if the surface of the walls feels wet or damp.

 Visible Signs of Mold

 First of all, if the wall is rotting, it likely has mold underneath it.
 In less severe cases, mold might not be that noticeable.
-Inspect the walls and check for mold on walls behind furniture and along baseboards too.
+Inspect the walls and check for mold on walls behind furniture and along baseboards.

 If you don’t see signs of mold but you can smell it, it may be hidden in your walls.
-A musty smell is a good indicator that mold is growing in your home.
+A musty smell indicates that mold is growing in your home.
 The smell of mold feels earthy, like rotting leaves or decaying wood in a dense, damp forest.